nebari-dev/nebari-docs/docs/docs/how-tos/nebari-do.md

 its features.
 [Learn more about Digital Ocean account management](https://docs.digitalocean.com/products/accounts/) and refer to
 [billing concepts](https://www.digitalocean.com/pricing) for more information on account types and pricing.

-For a more detailed cost estimate, please also refer to our \[conceptual guides\] for more information regarding the basic infrastructure provided by Nebari.
+For a more detailed cost estimate, refer to our \[conceptual guides\] for more information regarding the basic infrastructure provided by Nebari.

+:::info
-:::info Please refer to [New pricing](https://www.digitalocean.com/try/new-pricing) documentation for a recent overview of how costs are allocated and applied to your Digital Ocean account. :::
+Make sure to check [Digital Ocean's New pricing](https://www.digitalocean.com/try/new-pricing) documentation for a recent overview of how costs are allocated and applied to your Digital Ocean account. :::

+:::warning
-:::warning Warning A Nebari deployment on DO will **NOT** fall into `free tier` usage.
+A Nebari deployment on DO will **NOT** fall into `free tier` usage.
 Therefore, we recommend that you sign up for a paid account or contact your cloud administrator for more information.
 If you provision resources outside of the free tier, you may be charged.
 We're not responsible for any charges you may incur if this happens.
 :::